PostgreSQL

 : Represents a range of timestamps.

-PostGIS support
+PostGIS Support

 The PostgreSQL data source also supports PostGIS, which is a spatial database extender for PostgreSQL.
 If you have PostGIS installed in your PostgreSQL database, you can use spatial queries and functions in your hugr